 Some want to share work and collaborate with others.
-Watch and discuss Wanna Work
+Watch and discuss Wanna Work Together (available on YouTube). about Creative Commons licensing.

 Show students how to decode the copyright protections normally included with online images.
-Use the Creative Commons (http://creativecommons.org/licenses/) online licensing as an example-Figures 75a-b:
+Use the Creative Commons online licensing as an example-Figures 75a-b: